rashkolnikov/GlobalLogicAuth/Readme.md

-# GlobalLogic Auth Server
+# My authentication server

 ---
-The Global Logic Auth server pretends to be a microservice for creating and querying users.
+This authentication server pretends to be a microservice for creating and querying users.

 ### Construction instructions - Prerequisites